PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 A GPU, or Graphics Processing Unit, is an electronic device originally designed for manipulating the images that appear on a computer monitor.
 However GPUs have become widely used for accelerating computation in various fields including image processing and machine learning.

 Relative to the CPU, GPUs have a far greater number of processing cores with slower clock speeds.
 Within a block of threads, each thread carries out the same operation on a different piece of data.
 This is the SIMD paradigm (single instruction, multiple data).
+GPUs tend to have less memory that what is available to a CPU.
+The P100 GPUs on TigerGPU have 16 GB.
+This is an important consideration in designing algorithms and pipelines.

 Many of the fastest supercomputers in the world use GPUs (see [Top 500](https://www.top500.org/lists/2019/06/)).